IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 {: .notice}

 ## Step 1: Reading in the data
-The first step is to read in the the raw tweets data that has been hydrated using a Twitter API.
+The first step is to read in the raw tweets dataset that has been hydrated using a Twitter API.
 Two minor processing steps are performed to substitute "'" and "-" from the tweets.
 A sample output from DF_tweets_train$text_clean is shown below.

 ```r
 DF_tweets_train <-  read_excel(paste0(path_dir, "\\tweets_train.xlsx"))